-2.2 Resident Companies
+2.2.
+Resident Companies

-A legal person is a resident if it is established pursuant to Estonian law.
-European Companies (SE) and European Cooperative Societies (SCE) are regarded to be residents if their place of establishment is registered in Estonia.
+Under the EITA, a legal person is an Estonian tax resident if it is incorporated according to Estonian law.
+European Companies (SE) and European Cooperative Societies (SCE) are regarded as residents if their place of establishment is registered in Estonia.
+The place of effective management is not the basis for determining the tax residence of a legal person.
+In the case of double tax residency in 2 or more states, the double tax treaty prescribes the method for eliminating the double residency.

-2.2.1 Computation of Taxable Income
+2.2.1.
+Computation of Taxable Income

-Resident companies are taxed on their worldwide income.
-The tax is declared and paid as of the moment of distribution.
-The taxable income is calculated on the basis of distributed profits, capital reductions or costs deemed to be profit distributions (see chapter 2).
-The taxpayer is obliged to declare and calculate the applicable tax amount itself.
+Resident companies are taxed on their worldwide income, except income earned by foreign permanent establishments.
+The tax is declared and paid as of the distribution of the profit, which constitutes the tax base.
+The taxable income is calculated based on distributed profits or costs deemed to be profit distributions.
+The taxpayer is obliged to declare, calculate and submit the applicable tax amount to the tax authorities by the 10^{th} of the following month.

-2.2.2 Taxation of Dividends
+2.2.2.
+Taxation of Dividends

-Resident legal persons and non-resident legal persons acting through permanent establishments registered in Estonia and distributing profits have to pay 20/80 CIT of the amount of profits distributed.
+Resident legal persons and non-resident legal persons acting through permanent establishments registered in Estonia and distributing profits have to pay 20/80 CIT on the amount of profits distributed.

-There is no withholding income tax from dividends in Estonia.
+There is no withholding income tax from dividends to Estonian tax residents.
 Dividends paid to non-residents are not subject to withholding tax, irrespective of their participation in the share capital of the distributing Estonian company.
-Transactions between related parties can be re-qualified as profit distributions if arms-length principles are not met.

-The Estonian participation exemption rule allows dividends from most foreign subsidiaries to pass through without taxation in Estonia (defined as companies where an Estonian company holds at least 10% of shares or votes when the dividends are issued).
-Dividends from low-tax territories do not qualify for the exemption.
+As an exception to the above, withholding tax (at the rate of 7%) applies to regular dividends paid to Estonian tax residents and non-resident natural persons.
+The Estonian participation exemption rule allows dividends from most foreign subsidiaries to pass through without taxation in Estonia (defined as companies where an Estonian company holds at least 10% of the shares or votes when the dividends are issued).
+Dividends from a company located in a non-cooperative jurisdiction for tax purposes (tax havens) do not qualify for the exemption.